 This is a trick that has been around since the early days of hot-rodding.
 If you advance the timing by twisting the distributor a few degrees, the car will accelerate a little better.
 These “power chips” just do this electronically.

 Many chip companies claim HP gains of 20HP or more.
 But if you read the fine print, it usually says “up to” 20HP or whatever.
 You might get 20HP more out of that 400HP car, but your 150HP grocery-getter might only get 5-7HP at most.
 And this IS at the expense of gas mileage.
+Often, these HP gains are also mostly at or near redline, where you really shouldn't be running anyway.

 Now in racing, a gain of even one horsepower makes the difference between winning and losing a race.
 But in commuting to work, it will make no difference whatsoever.

 By the way, right behind the “chip myth” is the cone filter myth.
 I’ve owned a few of these, and they have provided mixed results.
 They certainly SOUND cool, creating a throaty intake noise.
 The stated HP gains are not always in line with some of these manufacturer’s claims.
 One filter maker at least posts honest HP numbers on its website.
 I was chagrined to discover that the horsepower gain on my 5.0 Ford was only about 8 bph at redline, and more like 3-5 hp elsewhere.
 Is that worth $250?
-It is even noticable on a 200+ HP engine?
+It is even noticeable on a 200+ HP engine?

 I've given up on cone filters and gone back to the plain old factory paper filter.
 Guess what?
 I can't tell the difference at all in terms of performance.
+The car is merely quieter.

 7. SUSPENSION UPGRADES